SteveChenDC/tab-file-parse/README.md

-# Dead company Code challenge - Tab Delimited file uploader
+# Code challenge - Tab Delimited file uploader
 This app accepts an upload of a tab-delimited file with the columns: purchaser name, item description, item price, purchase count, merchant address, and merchant name.
 In this exact order.
 The app parses the data into a relational database.
 Then it will display the gross revenue of all the purchases within the form.
 It also includes user authorization with devise.

 # Userflow